Formulation of "Human Resource Policy" and Introduction of New Human Resource System

 BIL is training "DX Core Human Resources" who will lead DX in their respective businesses as experts in digital technology.
 Under this initiative, the sought after human resources are divided into five categories: "business planners," "data analysts," "data architects," "cloud engineers," and "AI engineers," and education is provided based on the curriculum for each category.

 For the three years from FY2022, Brother plans to train 200 "DX core human resources."
 In FY2022, 161 employees were selected from each business and each division at the head office for training.
 This training is being continued in FY2023 following FY2022.

-Leader of Digital Utilization Promotion: Driving the digitization and streamlining of operations in each department
+Leader of Digital Utilization Promotions: Driving the digitization and streamlining of operations in each department

 BIL selects and trains one "Leader of Digital Utilization Promotion" from each division of BIL to drive the streamlining and digitization of operations.
 Twenty eight employees participated in the training on "Problem Detection Skills" in FY2022.